tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Glove of Adhesion

+The fingers of these gloves stick to any surface, giving a +4 bonus to skill checks to climb or hang on.
+The stickiness of the gloves lingers even after you stop using them, making your touch clammy and unpleasant.

+**Quirk:** Loves heights.

+---

 #### Glove of Glimpsed Sorrow

 _Recharge 11+:_ Should anyone else touch your gloved hand, they receive a momentary psychic flash of some terrible tragedy, usually inspired by whatever is currently uppermost in their minds, or whatever they fear most deeply.
 The victim is aware that this is a just a passing vision, and does not mistake it for reality unless they are already prone to such misapprehensions.
 In addition, when you attack one or more enemies, you may activate the gloves to deal an extra +1d10 psychic damage to one target of the attack (champion: +2d10; epic: +5d10).